Anson-Saju-George/Deepfake-Engine-Research/data/dataset.md

 Current verified status:

 - `IMG-EXP-01` with `image_combined` has completed successfully
-- the run directory stores stable summaries and checkpoints in the new family-based layout
+- the run directory stores checkpoints and split/config summaries in the new family-based layout
+- artifact completeness should still be checked per run directory, because not every saved historical run folder under `train/image/` currently has the exact same summary-file set

 ### `python -m data.image_video_frame`